willem-vanheemstrasystems/openshift-basic-walkthrough/README.md

 In this section, you will view your running application using a web browser.

 In the [web console](https://console.preview.openshift.com/console/), view the ***Overview*** page for your project to determine the web address for your application.
 Click the web address displayed underneath the ***NODEJS-MONGODB-EXAMPLE*** service to open your application in a new browser tab.
+E.g. http://nodejs-mongo-persistent-totaljs-001.44fs.preview.openshiftapps.com

 ***NOTE***: You can find all routes configured for your project at any time in the web console: